 The complexity of psychiatric diagnoses has increased significantly over the past decade due to scientific advancements, societal changes, changes in healthcare delivery, patient expectations, and technological innovations.
 This complexity often requires a more time-consuming process than was typical two decades ago, largely because of the need for a thorough evaluation, the high prevalence of comorbidity in psychiatric disorders, the use of a multidisciplinary team approach, and the demands of documentation and regulatory requirements.

-In the diagnostic process, psychiatrists utilize diagnostic criteria such as those found in the Diagnostic and Statistical Manual of Mental Disorders (DSM) or the International Classification of Diseases (ICD).
+In the diagnostic process, psychiatrists utilise diagnostic criteria such as those found in the Diagnostic and Statistical Manual of Mental Disorders (DSM) or the International Classification of Diseases (ICD).
 These criteria provide standardized definitions for various mental disorders, but the art of diagnosis also lies in the psychiatrist’s clinical judgment, experience, and understanding of the patient’s unique context.
 Multidisciplinary teamwork becomes important in many cases, so as to avoid over-medicalisation of patients.

 Reliability in psychiatric diagnosis is crucial, as it refers to the consistency or reproducibility of a diagnosis when the same patient is assessed by different clinicians or by the same clinician at different times.
 Factors influencing reliability include the quality of the clinical interview, patient and clinician factors, cultural considerations, temporal factors, the use of assessment tools, and the severity and stage of the disorder.